polsola/mockup-device-generator/README.md

 ## Mockup Device Generator
 Put your screen designs inside most common devices.

-This is a very personal project I developed.
-I'll mostly work as a UI Designer, everytime I finished a design we needed to put the screens on a device (Mostly inside an iPhone) so finally to stop doing the same everytime I came to this
+As I work mostly as a UI Designer, this project came to my mind everytime I finished a design.
+At that point I would normally open Photoshop to put the screens on a device to show the final result to my client.
+I always thought there must be a fastest way so I came to this

-This project uses:
+### Credits

 <a href="https://github.com/enyo/dropzone/">Dropzone by enyo</a> to handle uploads
 <a href="http://phpimageworkshop.com">PHPImageWorkshop</a> for crop & resize images

+### Troubleshooting

+Be sure your server has property values for PHP `max_upload_size` and `max_post_size` if you have problems when uploading large files